nerdyrodent/VQGAN-CLIP/README.md

 conda remove --name vqgan --all
 ```

-and delete the `VQGAN-CLIP` folder.
+and delete the `VQGAN-CLIP` directory.

 ## Run